carsonfarmer/blog/content/blog/research-dissemination-and-interactive-visuals.md

 Date: 2012-04-10 22:12
 Author: cfarmer
 Email: carson.farmer@gmail.com
-Category: Visualisation
+Category: Visualization
-Tags: D3, Interactive, Javascript, Online Maps, Visualisation, Free open-source software (FOSS), Opinion
+Tags: D3js, Javascript, Mapping, Visualization, FOSS, Opinion
 Slug: research-dissemination-and-interactive-visuals

-One of my goals for this year is to spend more time and effort developing effective visualisations for my various research projects, in an effort to make my research more accessible to others.
+One of my goals for this year is to spend more time and effort developing effective Visualizations for my various research projects, in an effort to make my research more accessible to others.
 This is one thing that I think many academics are particularly bad at: letting others know what they are up to, and why it might be something worth